BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 $ chown -R user1 ~user1/.ssh
 ```
  If you haven't set up an SSH key on your local computer yet, there are good instructions for it on [Github](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).

+## Installing Bitcoin

+You're now ready to get to the bitcoin-specific part of this tutorial!

 ### Create Bitcoin Aliases